You are listening to the Sean Hannity Radio Show Podcast.

 I think he leaves tonight to go to France.

-Then answer the how is it possible if if influencing elections is so god awful horrible that I think I might be the only person in the country that points out the victory fifteen campaign where Obama even used taxpayer dollars through the State Department to help unseat Benjamin Netanyahu.
+How is it possible if influencing elections is so god-awful horrible that I think I might be the only person in the country that points out the Victory 15 campaign where Obama even used taxpayer dollars through the State Department to help unseat Benjamin Netanyahu that's trying to influence a foreign election or a foreign national Christopher Steele and his ridiculous dossier or the Uranium One deal kickback, a real Russia collusion story.

-I am trying to understand for the life of me, except that everybody in the media and everybody in that is a Democrat in Washington has gone stark raving insane and mad, and they have only one fixation, and that's to take out the president at any by any means necessary at this point, with as much collateral damage, and if it means Ivanka last week and Donald Trump Jr. this week, I guess Eric is the week after.
+I mean, why is it that in the Ukrainian issue, I am trying to understand for the life of me, except that everybody in the media and everybody that is a Democrat in Washington has gone stark raving insane and mad, and they have only one fixation, and that's to take out the president by any means necessary at this point with as much collateral damage.

-I mean, I w when does it ever end?
+I mean, when does it ever end?

 Well, I mean, here's the thing.

-They want the president to govern, they want issues to be addressed.
+They want issues to be addressed.

-I mean, you know, you and I know that it's not getting a lot of coverage, but having the the Senate stay here into Washington, D.C. in August, let me tell you where they don't want to be in August in Washington, D.C.
-So, I mean, there's a lot of things moving, and I think you're gonna see tax reform come right after that.
+I mean, you and I know that it's not getting a lot of coverage, but having the Senate stay here into Washington, D.C. in August, let me tell you where they don't want to be in August, in Washington, D.C.

-I think we'll have an easy confirmation, and it'll get some some stability back into the FBI, and I think that's gonna be do very well for the country.
+I think we'll have an easy confirmation, and he'll get some stability back into the FBI.

 So a lot of other things are happening as all this goes on.